VincentGlueck/vinc_radio_ttgo/README.md

 *TTGO/LILIGO board required, ESP32 required, Uno R3 or similar = no*

+German alike, so most of the streams are provided by vendors near by.

+_stations.h_

+Fix to acc. to your needs.

 As this prog runs in MONO (not STEREO) only PIN26 and GND must be connected as Cinch/3.5mm output.
 Voltage/level will fit.

 Sorry, bluetooth speakers currently not supported.